 - a child of a parent with Huntington's disease has a 50 per cent chance of inheriting the fatal brain disorder - NHS UK

-Our research focuses on finding answers to the most pressing medical questions and the Derriford Research Facility will provide the space, technology, and draw valuable partnerships to accelerate our research forward.
+Our research focuses on finding answers to the most pressing medical questions and the Derriford Research Facility provides the space, technology, and draws valuable partnerships to accelerate our research forward.

-Dr Camille Carroll talks of the unique Parkinson's research in this video.
+Dr Camille Carroll talks about her unique Parkinson's research in this video

 Supporting Huntington's research

-Dr Shuoquing Luo leads our research into Huntington's disease.
+Dr Shouqing Luo leads our research into Huntington's disease.
 A condition which gradually affects the ability to walk, talk, think, and reason until eventually full-time care is needed.